Owner, Managing and Artistic Director

 Born in Yoshkar-Ola, Russia, Alexei began his ballet training at age nine and graduated from the Vaganova Ballet Academy in St. Petersburg – home of the famed ballet traditions developed by Agrippina Vaganova and Marius Petipa.
 His studies there included classical ballet, history of theater, history of music, acting, stage make-up, history of European and American ballet, character dance and pas de deux.
 Mr. Charov started his professional career at the age of seventeen at the Donetsk Opera and Ballet House in Ukraine.
 He began touring nationally and abroad and enjoyed great success, quickly building a rich classical repertoire.
 In 1991 he moved to the United States and continued his performing career with the Indianapolis Ballet and the Pennsylvania Ballet, adding a wide collection of Balanchine works to his range.

 Alexei has also performed in original works by many internationally acclaimed choreographers in a constellation of traditional and classical parts, which he has interpreted in new and exciting ways.
 His partners have included such ballet luminaries as Oscar-nominee Leslie Brown, Jodie Gates and Tatiana Pali, and his dancing has been highlighted and reviewed by the press in Europe and Asia, as well as in the United States.
+Alexei and his wife, Natalia reside in Philadelphia Charter Schools as chief ballet staff and most recently accepted a position on the teaching staff at Pennsylvania Ballet for the 2017-18 season.

 Tap and Modern Programs